rq-Chen/rq-Chen.github.io/Homepage.md

 ### To Be Continued...

-- I am taking courses about **cognitive psychology, neuropsychology, computational neuroscience, signals and systems, pattern recognition, visualization** and **artificial intelligence** this semester.
+- I am taking courses about **cognitive psychology, neuropsychology, computational neuroscience, signals and systems, pattern recognition** and **artificial intelligence** this semester.